alpine-hodler/web/docs/development.md

 CB_PRO_SECRET=
 ```

 Note that `pkg/coinbase/.simple-test.env` is an ignored file and should not be commitable to the repository.
+The Coinbase Pro Sandbox can be accessed [here](https://public.sandbox.pro.coinbase.com/trade).

 ## Extending the API